 An anthropologist by training, I teach courses in museum studies and visual culture at Wheaton, where I also serve as Curator of the Permanent Collection.
-My research focuses on contemporary expressive culture in Ethiopia, where I have conducted fieldwork since 2000, and on the management and use of academic collections.
+My research focuses on contemporary expressive culture and cultural heritage in Africa, particularly in Ethiopia, where I have conducted fieldwork since 2000, and on the management and use of academic collections.

 D.Phil., University of Oxford

 Graduate Certificate in Museum Studies, University of Michigan

 M.Phil., University of Oxford